Filing Taxes as a Non-Resident with US Income

 - The name and office telephone number of your academic advisor/supervisor.

-- Do NOT include University Graduate Scholarship (UGS) information on Sprintax.
+- Do NOT include University Graduate Scholarship (UGS) information on Sprintax Returns.
 You do not need to report or pay taxes on UGS awards.

-- After completing your tax return using Sprintax, you must print your documents, sign them and mail them.
+- After completing your tax return using Sprintax Returns, you must print your documents, sign them and mail them.

 - Information that you input using this software is only saved until June 15.
 Don't forget to print it out!